Charles Bellamy: Confusion with Samuel Bellamy

+It is possible that Charles Bellamy never existed.
+There are no contemporary records of him.
+The mention of a pirate named Charles Bellamy occurs first in Philip Gosse's book The Pirate's Who's Who, which was printed over 200 years after the Golden Age of Piracy.
+Gosse describes Charles Bellamy but he does not mention the more known Samuel Bellamy.
+He does mention Charles Bellamy's ship "Whidaw", which was also Samuel Bellamy's famous ship, the Whydah Gally.
+Samuel Bellamy's ship sunk off the coast of Cape Cod in April 1717, and the wreck has been discovered.
+Gosse mentions the Mary Anne as a ship in Charles Bellamy's fleet, which happened to be also a ship in the fleet of Samuel Bellamy.

+"At the time he was in command of the Whidaw and a small fleet of other pirate craft, which was laying at anchor in the bay of Placentia in Newfoundland.
+Sailing from Newfoundland for Nantucket, he seized the a whaling-vessel, the Mary Anne."

+It seems plausible that Gosse confused Charles Bellamy with Samuel Bellamy, and later sources simply kept citing Gosse.
+It is commonly believed that Samuel Bellamy died in the wreck of the Whydah Gally in 1717.

-Samuel “Black Sam” Bellamy was active from 1716 to 1717 and engaged in piracy in the Caribbean and as far north as Cape Cod.
+Samuel Bellamy was active from 1716 to 1717 and engaged in piracy in the Caribbean and as far north as Cape Cod.
 Captain Charles Johnson's 1724 “General History of the Pyrates” contains a lengthy section on “Capt.
 Bellamy” including several speeches supposedly delivered to captured merchant captains.
 The speeches and monologues - extolling pirate freedoms and haranguing the captains for serving greedy masters - are generally thought to be Johnson's literary inventions.
 They were attributed by later writers to Charles Bellamy, along with the shipwreck which claimed Samuel Bellamy's life, and caused Philip Gosse to describe Charles Bellamy as “BELLAMY, Captain Charles.
 Pirate, Socialist, and orator.
 A famous West Indian filibuster.”
 An example of the speeches attributed by Johnson to “Bellamy,” and by others to Charles Bellamy: